Codecademy/docs/content/css/concepts/grids/grids.md

 The difference between the values `inline-grid` and `grid` is that the `inline-grid` will make the element inline while `grid` will make it a block-level element.

-- Grid columns are the verticle lines of the grid items.
+- Grid columns are the vertical lines of the grid items.
 - Grid rows are the horizontal lines of grid items.
 - Grid gaps are the spaces between each column/row.